Kinetic theory of non-thermal fixed points in a Bose gas: Conclusions

-For a strong cooling quench the transport towards lower energies proceeds in an algebraically slowed manner as a self-similar shift of the infrared momentum distribution.
-The latter reflects the approach to a non-thermal fixed point and a diverging kinetic time scale.
+The algebraic slowing down of the dynamics reflects the approach to a non-thermal fixed point and a diverging kinetic time scale.
 At the fixed point, the redistribution of the particles occurs in a bi-directional manner, with particles, and thus potential energy, transported to the infrared while kinetic energy is shifted towards higher wave numbers.
 This kind of process is at the basis of the dynamics of Bose-Einstein condensation.
-See also Refs.~\cite{Svistunov1991a,Kagan1992a,Kagan1994a,Kagan1995a,Semikoz1995a.PhysRevLett.74.3093,Semikoz1997a,Nowak:2012gd,Berges:2012us,Davis:2016hwt} for related discussions of condensate formation.

-We have derived the scaling exponents characterizing this scaling evolution for general dimension $d$, dynamical scaling exponent $z$ and anomalous exponent $\eta$ which quantifies the deviation of the spectral properties from the canonical limit.
-For the Bose gas, we expect these exponents to be valid in $d=3$ dimensions as well as in $d=2$.
-The development of non-linear and topological excitations together with strong phase coherence is likely to modify our results, potentially through an appropriate modification of $z$ and $\eta$ as compared to the cases considered here which, for $z=2$, apply for the relative phase excitations of a multicomponent Bose gas \cite{Mikheev2018a.arXiv180710228M}.
+We expect the exponents derived in this work to be valid for a Bose gas in $d=3$ dimensions as well as in $d=2$.
+However, the development of non-linear and topological excitations together with strong phase coherence is likely to modify our results, potentially through an appropriate modification of $z$ and $\eta$.
+The cases considered here apply to quasiparticle-like excitations, e.g.~to the relative phase excitations of a multicomponent Bose gas with $z=2$ \cite{Mikheev2018a.arXiv180710228M}, which are dominant for a large number of field components.
+For such cases, our work provides a unifying approach to universal transport phenomena characterized by self-similar scaling in space and time.

-Our numerical evaluation of the scattering integral shows that the scaling exponent $\kappa = 3.5$ observed in the recent experiment \cite{Navon2016a.Nature.539.72} for a direct wave-turbulent energy cascade, can be interpreted to deviate from the predicted value $\kappa_P = 3$ due to finite-size effects in the trap.